-Unlike the slip stitch join, the single crochet join is symmetrical; this means that you could use it on the right side of the work if you want to....
+Unlike the slip stitch join, the single crochet join is symmetrical; this means that you could use it on the right side of the work if you want to.
 When used to join multiple granny squares to create an afghan, the look reminds me of a grid.
-This effect is, in my opinion, the technique's major advantage.
+This effect is the technique's major advantage.

-I think this join is particularly nice for use on otherwise plain and simple squares; it could add quite a bit of visual interest to a design.
-I once used it on a granny square afghan where the squares and the edging were all one color (beige.)
-Without the extra visual interest added by this join, I think the afghan would have been dreadfully boring.
+This join is particularly nice for use on otherwise plain and simple squares; it could add quite a bit of visual interest to a design.
+It can add visual interest on a granny square afghan where the squares and the edging are all one color.

 Here's how to do it: